EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-radiusparams/aaa-radiusparams.md

 <b>callingstationid</b>
 Send Calling-Station-ID of the client to the RADIUS server.
 IP Address of the client is sent as its Calling-Station-ID.

+<b>authservRetry</b>
+Number of retry by the NetScaler appliance before getting response from the RADIUS server.

+<b>authentication</b>
+Configure the RADIUS server state to accept or refuse authentication messages.

+<b>builtin</b>
+Indicates that a variable is a built-in (SYSTEM INTERNAL) type.